sdevisch/hello_spark/README.md

    spark-submit target/scala-2.12/HelloWorldSpark-assembly-1.0.jar
    ```

-## What the Examples Demonstrate
+## What the examples demonstrate

-Both examples showcase the following Spark concepts:
+Across the path you will see:

 1. **Basic RDD Operations**
    - Creating RDDs from collections